SteveGilham/altcover/README.md

 ### Other notes

-On old-fashioned .net framework, the `ProcessExit` event handling window of ~2s is sufficient for processing significant bodies of code under test (several 10s of kloc, as observed in production back in the '10-'11 timeframe); under `dotnet test` the window seems to be rather tighter (about 100ms, experimentally, about enough for 1kloc).
+1. On old-fashioned .net framework, the `ProcessExit` event handling window of ~2s is sufficient for processing significant bodies of code under test (several 10s of kloc, as observed in production back in the '10-'11 timeframe); under `dotnet test` the window seems to be rather tighter (about 100ms, experimentally, about enough for 1kloc).
 Therefore, the preferred way to perform coverage gathering for .net core, except for the smallest programs, is to run with AltCover in the "runner" mode.
 By their nature, unit tests invoking significant frameworks are not small programs, even if the system under test is itself small.

+2. Under Mono on non-Windows platforms the default values of `--debug:full` or `--debug:pdbonly` generate no symbols from F# projects -- and without symbols, such assemblies cannot be instrumented.
+Unlike with C# projects, where the substitution appears to be automatic, to use the necessary `--debug:portable` option involves explicitly hand editing the old-school `.fsproj` file to have `<DebugType>portable</DebugType>`.

 ## Continuous Integration